 Where do you feel most helpless in your recovery process, and need enhanced support levels to make it through?
-Have you unearthed particular triggers that you feel need to be dealt with?
+Have you identified any mental health factors that trigger the need to use, that were absent before?

 However, a little change of perspective could be useful here.